antirez/ST77xx-pure-MP/README.md

 ## Motivations

 Display drivers are more easily implemented by allocating (and subclassing) a MicroPython framebuffer in order to use its drawing primitives.
-This way drawing happesn in the device memory, without any need for I/O. Finally, to show the image on the screen, the framebuffer memory gets transfer to the display memory with a single long SPI write operation.
+This way drawing happens in the device memory, without any need for I/O. Finally, to show the image on the screen, the framebuffer memory gets transfer to the display memory with a single long SPI write operation.
 This transfer is usually implemented in the .show() method of the driver.

 However, even with a relatively small 160x128 display, this way of doing things requires allocating a bytearray of `160*128*2` bytes (2 bytes per pixel in RGB565 mode), which is 40k of total memory: more than what is available to a fresh ESP2866 MicroPython install.
 Even with more advanced MCUs, and especially if larger displays are used, the percentage of the available memory wasted on the framebuffer would often be prohibitive.